 (208) 334-3861

-The Idaho State Historic Preservation Office (SHPO) has been in the process of developing an Idaho Cultural Information System (ICRIS).
-The ICRIS will be a GIS enabled application which will provide internal SHPO workflow management tools resulting in efficiencies which will decrease turn-around times for federal project review.
+The Idaho State Historic Preservation Office (SHPO) has developed the ICRIS, a GIS enabled application which provides internal SHPO workflow management tools resulting in efficiencies that will decrease turn-around times for federal project review.

 The National Register of Historic Places (NRHP) is the official national list of properties considered important in our past and worthy of preservation.